 - Freudian Excuse: Frankie's father was gunned down in front of him when he was eight years old.

-- Friend to All Children: Frankie gets along very well with all three of Tom's daughters.
+- Friend to All Children: Frankie gets along very well with some teenagers playing soccer at the start of the movie and all three of Tom's daughters, including their youngest, who has a crush on him.

 - Mortal Wound Reveal: Frankie appears to be unharmed after engaging in a shootout... until his hands start shaking and he slowly collapses to a sitting position on the floor.
 His jacket is pulled open a few moments later to reveal a bullet wound in his side.